WanHsuanLin/wanhsuanlin.github.io/_projects/dsqao.md

 <!-- [More information here]() -->

 * Propose an architecture optimization framework to boost quantum circuit performance by optimizing connectivity.
+* Demonstrate up to 59% fidelity improvement in simulation by optimizing the heavy-hexagon architecture for QAOA maxcut circuits, and up to 14% improvement on the grid architecture.
+For the QCNN circuit, architecture optimization improves fidelity by 11% on the heavy-hexagon architecture and 605% on the grid architecture.
 <!--more-->